 Lenovo announced two new Android One devices in late August 2018: the Motorola One and One Power.
 The budget smartphones marked the Motorola brand's first Android One handsets outside of the US-only version of the Moto X4.
 Both are fairly middle-of-the-road Android devices when it comes to hardware, but software support is the real selling point, with promised updates to both Android Pie and Q, along with three years of security patches.
 Now, the manufacturer is following through on the first major update, with the announcement that Android Pie software is rolling out globally for both Motorola One handsets.

 Motorola announced a pair of iPhone X clones last month - the One and One Power.
 As the names might imply, both are running Android One, with three years of promised monthly security patches (and updates to Android Pie and Q).
 In our hands-on post, Stephen noted that the Motorola One Power was the better of the pair, and now that model is heading to India.

 One thing you've got to get used to when attending international trade shows is that you're going to see a lot of interesting phones that just aren't meant for you — sometimes your home market's going to get passed over, and the manufacturer simply has another audience in mind.
 That's a situation I've been facing at IFA 2018 with the latest batch of Motorola smartphones to debut, as both the Motorola One and Motorola One Power target various global markets — not including the US.
-Are these handsets worth feeling a little jealous over?
-I went hands-on with both to find out.

 After buying Motorola, Lenovo doesn't seem to know where it wants to go and how it wants to brand things.
 Currently, it still releases devices under its own Lenovo brand, it has also made countless variants of every Moto E, G, C, M, Z, and X (but Y?), and now it's back to using the full "Motorola" name for its new line-up of Android One devices: the Motorola One and One Power.